GhanaNLP/kasa/README.md

 # Kasa
-English to Twi translation library/system being put together by the Ghana NLP team.
+A python library/system to interact with the African language translation, STT (Speech to Text) and TTS (Text to Speech) models put together by the Ghana NLP team.

 # Quickstart
-Install Kasa directly from online link:
+To use this, install Kasa directly from online link:

 1. `pip install git+https://github.com/GhanaNLP/kasa`